High Crimes and Misdemeanors: The Case Against Bill Clinton

 High Crimes and Misdemeanors: The Case Against Bill Clinton is a 1998 book about Bill Clinton by American conservative media commentator Ann Coulter.
 It was published by Regnery Publishing.
-Coulter promoted it on television, and it became a bestseller.

 Summary

-The book has sections on what the author state were President Bill Clinton's womanizing at government expense and what she states were his lies (under oath) to cover up his actions.
+The book has sections on what the author states was President Bill Clinton's womanizing at government expense and what she states were his lies (under oath) to cover up his actions.
 Coulter also writes about some of the other controversies surrounding Bill Clinton's presidency, including Monica Lewinsky, Paula Jones, Whitewater, Travelgate, Filegate, Wampumgate, the China secrets scandal, and the suicide of Vince Foster.
 In the last chapter, she reviews the history of the impeachment process and makes a case for Clinton's impeachment.

 Publication history

 High Crimes and Misdemeanors was first published in hardcover by Regnery Publishing in 1998.
 A paperback edition followed in 2002.